 People travel due to peer pressure

 The truth is that most people have everything they need to relax and rest right in their own homes.
-Professionals over forty have much nicer apartments than most hotel rooms.
+Professionals over forty have much nicer apartments such as luxury apartments than most hotel rooms.
 If someone needs a vacation to relax and rest, they should think first about what is wrong with their own home – perhaps there is a need for change.

 Traveling is not something you can enjoy years after buying.
 Spending 1000€ on a nice item (like a bicycle or high-end TV) will bring you joy for months or even years afterward.
 One week of fun travel, on the other hand, will become a distant memory in a matter of weeks.
 All you’ll have are nice photos that you will share once on your social media and some souvenirs for your loved ones.
 By the way – whatever you bring along from your trips will never have the same value to others as it is for you.
 So a tip would be to bring something a person can eat or drink.